pori/pori.codes/website/README.md

 ## Hola!
 My name is [Alex Hernandez](/about.html).
 I am a software developer currently based in Orlando, Florida.

-### I love to build simple, delightful, and functional products in the digital space.
+### I love to write simple, delightful, and functional software.
 Below are selected examples of my past work.